-25. This section provides for the meaning of consent in relation to a transplantation activity for excepted adults.
+- 25. This section provides for the meaning of consent in relation to a transplantation activity for excepted adults.
 In the case of an excepted adult, express consent will always be required and deemed consent does not apply.
 This section replicates the existing legal position under the Human Tissue Act 2004 so as to require either the express consent of the individual, or the express consent of a qualifying relative or the express consent of an appointed representative.
 It applies to deceased donation only, and not living donation.
-This is because consent can only be deemed where a person has died (unless section 8 on living persons who lack capacity applies).
+This is because consent can only be deemed where a person has died (unless section 8 on living persons who lack capacity applies). - 26.
+A qualifying relationship is defined in the interpretation section (see section 17).
+The ranking of the list of qualifying relations is as set out in section 27(4) of the 2004 Act.

-26. An excepted adult means:
+27. An excepted adult means: